 Again keeping it simple, the adventure will be guiding the reindeer down this snowy road, back to its castle.
 Along the way a couple of fun things happen.

 The first one relates to the second picture that grabbed our attention: some interesting looking mushrooms.
 Keeping things magical, we’ll say the mushrooms are indeed magical.
 If they are consumed – by the PCs or the reindeer – one of four conditions will occur: On a roll of 1 using a d4, the person turns into a baby form of itself; 2) On a roll of 2 using a d4, the person turns huge, double or even tripling its size; 3) On a roll of 3, the person or creature begins hovering over the ground, not really flying but not walking either; 4) on a roll of 4, the person or creature turns green, begins hopping around and has a sudden hunger for flies.
 All conditions last 1d4 hours.
 Use the reindeer to call attention to the mushrooms and probably consume at least one of them, all the while being distrustful of how they'll taste.

 The second fun – and magical! – event happens later on the walk, perhaps even the next day.
 This relates to the third and final picture: a cute, orange kitten sitting next to a pond, with a reflection showing its true self.

-Sometime during the walk down the road, the players will encounter this little kitten, which will nuzzle up to the PCs and then, the reindeer.
+Sometime during the walk down the road, the players will encounter this kitten, which will nuzzle up to the player-character(s) and then, the reindeer.
 Being his distrustful self, Eyeore the reindeer will demand the players leave the kitten behind.